tamaroning/mini-rustc/README.md

 **NOTE: This compiler is under development now**

-mini-rustc a toy Rust compiler written in Rust from scratch.
+mini-rustc a toy Rust compiler written in Rust from scratch which outputs [LLVM IR](https://llvm.org/).
 This compiler implements typecheck but not other static analyses like lifetime, mutability, or unsafety.
 If you find a bug, feel free to open an issue to report it!